lachrist/aran/README.md

 ## Sandbox

 As stated above, the sandbox parameter will act in all point as if it was the global object of the code being analyzed.
 The difficulty of coming up with a suitable sandbox for complex analysis such as dynamic symbolic execution is not to be underestimated.
-If the traps `has`, `get`, `set` and `delete` are implemented, the sandbox parameter can be of any type, otherwise should probably be a JavaScript object.
+If the traps `has`, `get`, `set` and `delete` are implemented, the sandbox can be of any type, otherwise it should be a JavaScript object.
 Two sandbox properties have a particular status:
-  * `eval`: letting the target code accessing the original `eval` function enable direct eval call, any other value will prevent the target to perform direct eval call.
+  * `eval`: Letting the target code accessing the original `eval` function enables direct eval call ; any other value will prevent the target to perform direct eval call.
+Roughly, `eval(x)` is compiled into a conditional expression where the consequent is a direct eval call and the alternative a normal function call:
+    ```javascript
+    (eval === aran.eval) ? eval(aran.compile(x)) : eval(x)
+    ```
-  * `undefined`: hidding merely prevent the target code to access the `undefined` value with an identifier named `'undefined'`, if you want to catch all appearance of the `undefined` value you should use `traps.undefined` instead.
+  * `undefined`: Because of `undefined` omnipresence, it does not really makes sense to rule it out of the sandbox.
+If the sandbox does not contain an undefined entry (i.e.: `sandobx['undefined'] = undefined`), it will merely prevent the target code to explicitely access `undefined` using an identifier.
+If you want to intercept any appearance of `undefined` (undefined arguments, empty return, etc) you should implement `traps.undefined` instead.
+Assuming that the sandbox verifies `sandbox['undefined'] = undefined`, the trap will be trigger on explicit `undefined` reference as well.
+More technically, `undefined` identifiers are compiled into the below conditional:
+    ```javascript
+    (undefined === aran.undefined) ? aran.traps.undefined('identifier') : undefined
+    ```

 ## Hooks

 Hooks are functions that are called before executing statements and expressions.
 Hooks follow the AST types described in https://github.com/lachrist/esvisit and will recieved the corresponding syntactic information.
 All hooks are optional.
+Additionally you can specify four properties:
+  * `MinRange`
+  * `MaxRange`
+  * `MinLoc`
+  * `MaxLoc`

 ## Traps